galatolofederico/optimal-wdn/README.md

 ## Acknowledgments and licensing

 All my original work is released under the terms of the [GNU/GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.
-Coping, adapting e republishing it is not only consent but also encouraged.
+Copying, adapting e republishing it is not only consent but also encouraged.

 ## Citing